-- 43. The full forecasts are set out in the business plan, but in summary, the subsidy currently required by the Octagon Theatre and Arts Development Service (£335,832 budgeted for in 2019/20) is estimated to be reduced and no longer required in later years (potentially by year 6)after completion of the works.
-The forecast then shows that the service should then return a small surplus to the Council in years to follow after this time. - 44.
-There is potential to match additional investment made by the Council from the new incomes generated by the project with investment by other organisations.
-Commitment to a significant growth in participation and engagement not only has the potential to significantly improve quality of life, wellbeing and life chances for citizens of the District, and particularly young people, but also to enable the case to be made for substantial investment by Arts Council England in the capital costs of making the new facilities. - 45.
-Following this, there is also the potential for regular funding that will support the development of the existing Arts Development Service year after year.
-This would lead to an expanded Arts Engagement and Outreach Service that will serve the district with an extensive range of projects, activities and events, designed to broaden the experience and enjoyment of seeing and creating. - 46.
-We will work with individuals, communities, and educational groups across South Somerset with a commitment to entertain, enlighten and inspire our current and future residents and visitors. - 47.
-The Arts Engagement & Outreach Service plan is laid out in more details in appendix 4.
+- 40. Following this, there is also the potential for regular funding that will support the development of the existing Arts Development Service year after year.
+This would lead to an expanded Arts Engagement and Outreach Service that will serve the district with an extensive range of projects, activities and events, designed to broaden the experience and enjoyment of seeing and creating. - 41.
+We will work with individuals, communities, and educational groups across South Somerset with a commitment to entertain, enlighten and inspire our current and future residents and visitors. - 42.
+The Arts Engagement & Outreach Service plan is laid out in more details in appendix 5.
 In summary the aims of the service are linked to the Council Plan focusing on supporting our residents leading happy and healthier lives using the arts to increase engagement and participation in activities that support their physical and mental well-being.
-Working with leading arts organisation (e.g. Bournemouth Symphony Orchestra) and local community artists we will focus on issues of child poverty, rural isolation, supporting elderly residents to live independent lives, raising aspirations and increasing skills and training for young people. - 48.
-Our programme would attract national funding into South Somerset to deliver an innovative programme that will address the challenges our district faces.
-The combination of a developed Octagon Theatre and Art Engagement and Outreach service would see increased engagement in the arts and significantly increase opportunities for residents to benefit. - 49.
+Working with leading arts organisation (e.g. Bournemouth Symphony Orchestra) and local community artists we will focus on issues of child poverty, rural isolation, supporting elderly residents to live independent lives, raising aspirations and increasing skills and training for young people.

+- 43. Our programme would attract national funding into South Somerset to deliver an innovative programme that will address the challenges our district faces.
+The combination of a developed Octagon Theatre and Art Engagement and Outreach service would see increased engagement in the arts and significantly increase opportunities for residents to benefit. - 44.
 The COVID-19 pandemic has had a severe impact on the global economy and theatres have been severely affected.
 The need to substantially renew, theatres like The Octagon will urgently increase the imperative to deliver the most sophisticated environmentally controlled theatre, with greater generosity of space in both auditorium and public areas.
-When the pandemic has been brought under control the need for venues like The Octagon will see an even greater need to bring communities back together and arts events that will help with improving health and wellbeing.

-50. The financial impact of the pandemic is likely to see an economic recession.
+When the pandemic has been brought under control the need for venues like The Octagon will see an even greater need to bring communities back together and arts events that will help with improving health and wellbeing. - 45.
+The financial impact of the pandemic is likely to see an economic recession.
 However, theatre and cinema admissions do not tend to be affected by economic recessions and usually an increase in attendance occurs, as audiences seek affordable means of entertainment and escapism.
 Cultural developments have also been a highly effective means of regeneration for town centers looking to attract new businesses to their area.